 "5 Stops on Your Oregon Coast Black History Road Trip” by Zachary Stocks of Oregon Black Pioneers

 "Inequity: A Summary of Discrimination in Oregon and the South Coast” Coos History Museum 1st Tues Talk—July 15, 2020 . . . a panel discussion.
 “Black Americans and Oregon” by Taylor Stewart starts at about 26 min

 Clark County Historical Museum, 1511 Main St, Vancouver, WA 98660

 After having donated most of my children's books to a good cause, I haven't resisted starting to collect more.
 I love kids' books.
 Through books we can travel along others' life journeys, their lives enrich our own, and through them our aspirations can take wings.
-So, too, many good movies have been made about black people's experiences and about black heroes.
-One incident that caught my attention from Portland's history is the Vanport Flood of 1948.
-Following are some of many links:
+Many good movies have been made about black people's experiences and about black heroes.
+I noticed some interesting titles at the public library, too, as I was pulling things together for my Learning Lab website https://www.learninglab.site/.

 Portland Art Museum--1219 SW Park Ave, Portland, OR 97205

 We were so crushed for time that we didn't get to see everything Feb 2022, but hopefully there will be another chance with more time.
 Youth 17 and under are free.
 I would figure a half day.
 Below are some of the works by black artists that were on display when we were there.
 Following are links to more black artists I didn't get to see in person.

 Oregon Historical Society Museum--1200 SW Park Ave, Portland, OR 97205